habi/aare_meter/README.md

 # aare_meter
 Retro thermometer of the river Aare.
 The project uses ESP32 DAC to display the temperature on an analog voltmeter.
-This project is used for training / worshops for female IT newbies.
+This project is used for training/workshops for female IT newbies.

 ![aare_meter](https://github.com/touch-Ada/aare_meter/blob/main/img/aare_meter_code.jpeg)

 ## Prerequisites
 ### Visual Studio Code
 Visual Studio Code is an IDE (Integrated Development Environment).
-It helps us writing code, just like Word helps us writing Text.
+It helps us writing code, just like Word helps us writing text.
 https://code.visualstudio.com/download

 ### PlatformIO